QuantumWizard888/Reverse-Engineering-crackmes-with-Ghidra/README.md

-# Reverse-Engineering-crackmes-with-Ghidra
+# Reverse Engineering crackmes with Ghidra

+## Description ##
-A collection of crackmes solutions created using Ghidra SRE (software Reverse Engineering) tool
+A collection of crackmes solutions created using Ghidra SRE (software Reverse Engineering) tool.

+## List of crackmes solutions ##